zweed4u/SnapSave/README.md

 ~~killall -HUP SpringBoard~~
 ~~After respring, go into Settings->SSL Kill Switch->Enable "Disable Certificate Validation"~~ ~~Make sure to close SnapChat if running in the background.~~
-~~Proceed with the application as normal.~~

 All handled via [paramiko](http://www.paramiko.org/).
-Root password is required to ssh and execute commands for debian package installation.
+Root password for your iDevice is required to ssh and execute commands for debian package installation.
 For secure input of password wildcards are echoed.
 For this to work, getch must be installed via tar.

 Python 2.X